veres-one/docs.veres.one/docs/network/economics.md

 ## Network Incentives

-The Veres One Network attempts to achieve three important goals.
+The Veres One Network attempts to achieve four important goals.

 The first goal is to ensure that Decentralized Identifiers are free for humanitarian aid use cases.